wealthkernel/api-documentation-guides/docs/direct-debits/How-To-Request-Payments.md

 ## Creating a Payment

 You can create a payment either as a single one-off or as a recurring subscription.
 You must have created a portfolio and mandate before you can create a payment or subscription.
 The mandate must also be `Active`.
+Multiple payments and subscriptions or a mixture of both can all be raised against a single mandate.

 > Payments are submitted to BACS daily at around 4pm.
 After this they cannot be cancelled.

 ### Single Payments
 You can create single payments through the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1payments/post">Create Payment API</a>.
 You may specify a collection date.
 This must be on or after the date returned from the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1mandates~1%7BmandateId%7D~1next-possible-collection-date/get">next possible collection date endpoint</a> endpoint.
 If a collection date is not specified, the payment will be collected as soon as possible.
 If the collection date is not a working day, then the payment will be taken on the next working day.
+If the specified collection date is too soon, then the payment will fail.
+Use the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1mandates~1%7BmandateId%7D~1next-possible-collection-date/get">next-possible-collection-date</a> endpoint to see the earliest available collection date for a mandate.

 You can monitor the status of the payment through the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1payments~1%7BpaymentId%7D/get">Get Payment API</a>.
 You can also <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1payments~1%7BpaymentId%7D~1actions~1cancel/post">cancel</a> the payment before it has been submitted to BACS (See the note above).